csaea/sandbox/python-quick-reference.md

 # 0
 # 1
 # 2
 ```

 ### Lists
-A list is a mutable (changeable) and iterable collection of data enclosed in square brackets, with elements separated by commas.
-Lists can contain items of different data types, including numbers, strings, and other lists.
+A list is a mutable (changeable), iterable collection of data enclosed in square brackets, with elements separated by commas.
+Lists can contain items of different data types, including numbers, strings, booleans, and even other lists.

 ```python
 letters = ["a", "z", "d"]